 - 1. KSP projects address fundamental and currently unanswered questions in astrophysics or fundamental physics. - 2.
 KSP projects represent science which is either unique to RadioAstron or synergetic with other studies, but in which RadioAstron plays a key role. - 3.
 KSP projects address scientific questions which excite the broader astrophysical and space science communities.

 3.4 KSP Experiments and KSP Teams

-KSP observations within the AO-2 period are expected to utilize about 2/3 of the total available observing time but it may depend on the actual proposal pressure.
+KSP observations within the AO-3 period are expected to utilize about 2/3 of the total available observing time with the actual fraction depending on proposal pressure.